quicwg/base-drafts/draft-ietf-quic-tls.md

 Both "quic key" and "quic hp" are used to produce keys, so the Length provided to HKDF-Expand-Label along with these labels is determined by the size of keys in the AEAD or header protection algorithm.
-The Length provided with "quic iv" is the length of the AEAD nonce, specifically N_MIN, though the value of N_MAX is the same for the AEAD algorithms defined here; see {{!AEAD}}.
+The Length provided with "quic iv" is the minimum length of the AEAD nonce, or 8 bytes if that is larger; see
+{{!AEAD}}.

 The KDF used for initial secrets is always the HKDF-Expand-Label function from TLS 1.3; see {{initial-secrets}}.